 No matter what your degree, we strongly encourage that you take the test, as you may be able to earn up to 12 credits retroactively.
 If you're planning on taking a language class, we require that you take the exam to make sure you're in the right course.

 I know I'm going to get a Bachelor of Science instead of a Bachelor of Arts.
 Do I still need to take the test?

 If you had a foreign language before, you are encouraged to take it in order to enable you to earn credits for "university studies" requirements by taking a foreign language class at Murray State.
 But you are not required to.

 I'm a B.S. student.
 After the exam, do I need to enroll for a language course at Murray State?

 No, not unless you want to.

 Some majors, and all B.A. students, require two years (12 credit hours) of a foreign language.
-All B.A. students earn two years of credit in a foreign language.
 Check with the advisor in your major and consult the Undergraduate Catalogue if you are unsure.
 In any case, all majors can use language classes towards fulfilling Undergraduate Studies requirements or as credits towards graduation.

 What if I studied Latin in high school (or another language for which there is no WebCAPE placement test)?